Thailand women's national rugby sevens team

 Thailand's women's national rugby sevens team competes at the Asian Games and other sevens tournaments.
+They featured in the inaugural 2009 Women's Rugby World Cup Sevens in Dubai.

+History

-They competed at the 2009 Rugby World Cup Sevens and were bronze medalists at the 2010 Asian Games.
+Thailand competed at the 2009 Rugby World Cup Sevens and were bronze medalists at the 2010 Asian Games.
 At the 2018 Asian Games, they reached the semifinals but were beaten by China 29 - 5.
 They lost to Kazakhstan in the bronze medal final and finished in fourth place.

+In 2023, Thailand Rugby Union announced that former Worcester Warriors winger, Tom Biggs, was the new coach for the team.
+They competed in the 2024 World Rugby Sevens Challenger Series in Dubai; they finished seventh overall in the first round.
+They finished seventh overall at the 2024 Sevens Challenger Series and missed out on qualifying for the new SVNS Play-off promotion and relegation competition in Madrid.